AdityaYadavalli1/Kaldi-on-ADA/README.md

 - Got an error in **steps/chain2/train.sh**
  - **run.sh** calls **local/chain2/run_tdnn.sh** (default model) which in turn calls **steps/chain2/train.sh**.
  - [ERROR] steps/chain2/train.sh: error detected training on iteration 1
  - The logs (for me it at **exp/chaina/tdnn2c_sp/log/train.1.3.log**) reads out that GPUs should be in compute-exclusive mode.
 To set it to compute exclusive mode (I didn't try this yet but the log suggests) **Suggestion: use 'nvidia-smi -c 3' to set compute exclusive mode**.
 Not setting GPUs to compute exclusive mode led to this: **Failed to allocate a memory region of 622854144 bytes.
 Possibly this is due to sharing the GPU.
 Try switching the GPUs to exclusive mode (nvidia-smi -c 3) and using the option --use-gpu=wait to scripts like steps/nnet3/chain/train.py.
 Memory info: free:1187M, used:9991M, total:11178M, free/total:0.106186 CUDA error: 'out of memory'**
+ - Things I have tried to get rid of the error:
+     - Tried the recommended command: `nvidia-smi -c 3`.
+I didn't have the permissions to run it.

 ## Some Useful Sources